Alexander Vindman compares Trump administration to 'authoritarian regime' in scathing op-ed

 Last fall, Vindman testified in the House’s impeachment hearings that he had raised concerns over Trump’s July 2019 phone call with Ukrainian President Volodymyr Zelensky in which Trump asked him to investigate former Vice President Joe Biden’s son, Hunter.

-Zelensky was fired from his position at the National Security Council days after Trump was acquitted in February and escorted from the White House grounds.
+Vindman was fired from his position at the National Security Council days after Trump was acquitted in February and escorted from the White House grounds.
 His twin brother, Lt.
 Col. Yevgeny Vindman, also was removed from the NSC.

 Trump said Vindman had been "very insubordinate" and had reported the president's “perfect” phone call “incorrectly.”